The Nursing Home Law Center is committed to providing the legal resources necessary to hold negligent facilities accountable.

 Spotting physical injuries in nursing homes tends to be the easiest.
 Knowing the signs of elder abuse can help you ensure you’re making sure your loved one is being taken care of:

 Severe cases can result in serious injuries and even death.
-Contact local authorities if your loved one is injured and needs immediate medical attention.
+File a police report if your loved one is injured and needs immediate medical attention.
 Many residents are scared to report staff, such as registered nurses, for abuse because they fear adverse consequences.

 Emotional Signs